Building .NET nanoFramework firmware

 - launch.json (inside .vscode folder) here you can set up your launch configurations, such as gdb path or OpenOCD configuration.
 We've made available Gists with launch.json for several of the reference targets.
 Grab yours from here. ⚠️ Remember to update paths and other preferences according to your setup and machine configuration. 😉

 To launch the build in VS Code check the status bar at the bottom.
 Select the build flavor and then click the build button (or hit F7).

 .NET nanoFramework firmware build deliverables

-After a successful build you can find the nanoFramework image files in the build directory.
+After a successful build you can find the .NET nanoFramework image files in the build directory.
 Those are:

 nanoBooter image (not available for ESP32 builds):